Levitin effect: Scientific studies

-Possible developments
+Possible explanations

-Levitin offers possible explanations for this phenomenon, by describing how even young children have this ability to a certain degree, so this ability to recognize musical patterns could be located in the cerebellum the brain.
-The cerebellum helps to control balance and coordination, but when listening to music the cerebellum helps the body interpret rhythm.
+Levitin offers possible explanations for this phenomenon, by describing how even young children have this ability to a certain degree, so this ability to recognize musical patterns could be located in the cerebellum of the brain.
+The cerebellum helps to control balance and coordination, but when listening to music, the cerebellum helps the body interpret rhythm.
 Researchers at Lawrence Parsons and Peter Fox of University of Texas Health Science Center ran brain scans on conductors and saw an increase of blood flow to the cerebellum when they were following along to sheet music and listening to it at the same time.
 The scans showed that as the rhythm changed, the amount of blood flow in the cerebellum changed as well.
-There are few theories that try and explain this occurrence.
+There are a few theories that try and explain this occurrence.
 One theory states our ancestors needed to synchronize their steps in nature to avoid making more noise than necessary while hunting.
 Another theory suggests that those early humans who were able to distinguish rudimentary rhythms may have been able to hear and interpret different footsteps making them more attuned to the environment around them and have better survival instincts.
 Those who distinguish different sounds in the environment were more likely to survive and pass along their genetics.
 These are just possible theories as to how humans have developed pitch and rhythmic interpretation.
 There is no distinct evidence proving or disproving these theories.